 gram of saturates (saturated fat), that’s five percent of the Guideline Daily

-.
+Amount (GDA).
 The yogurt

 contains 2.5

-• Compare: using this information you can see that the yogurt contains more saturated fat
+grams of saturates (saturated fat), which is 13 percent of the GDA. - Compare: using this information you can see that the yogurt contains more saturated fat

 than the cereal bar.
 The yogurt contains 1.5 grams more saturates (saturated